 "Studying the IB has been a challenge, a good experience.
 I really like the programme!"
 (Ida)

 "The teachers have really worked 110 % to do their best.
 Katedralskolan is a very good place to study the IB!"
 (Gustav)

 "For an IB Diploma Student the world really opens up.
 The greatest advantages are that the programme is taught in English and that you can concentrate on your six subjects."
 (Emma)

 "The feeling when we had done our exams was fantastic.
 We made it and we made it together.
 The teachers have really shown enormous commitment!
 Our class has been terrific!"
-(Anna, who got maximum (45) points an is now studying Medicine at Oxford)
+(Anna, who got maximum (45) points and now have a degree in Medicine at Oxford UK)

 You are very welcome to contact us and come to visit us and spend a day at our programme!